sneharoy321/JuniorDesign/README.md

 Our artifact was constructed using JavaFX.
 JavaFX is a great tool for implementing Graphical User Interfaces and organizing the structure of applications.
 We used JavaFX to construct a demo of our mobile application in order to understand our current technical abilities and to attempt transforming parts of our figma prototype into acual Java code.

 # How to Run
-To run our artifact, please install the version 11 JavaFX sdk: https://gluonhq.com/products/javafx/.
+To run our artifact, please install version 11 JavaFX sdk: https://gluonhq.com/products/javafx/.
 Please also install Java 11: https://www.oracle.com/java/technologies/downloads/.

 If you are unsure of whether Java 11 is installed on your computer, use this command in your terminal: java -version.